Where To Eat & Drink With Out-Of-TownersSeattleites get a lot of visitors. Here are the best places to impress them.

 You knew this was coming the second your high school buddies landed on the tarmac and your phone blew up with “We here!
 Paseo?” texts.
 Pick them up and don’t even ask how their flight was.
 There’s no time.
 Drive right past Paseo (yes, drive past it) and head to Un Bien instead for baguette sandwiches that the Earl himself would be proud of.
 The Caribbean roast in all of its pulled pork glory is the crowd-pleaser, but the marinated chicken sandwich is the unsung hero.
 Un Bien is basically a tiny shack - order to go, hop in your car, and eat your gift to mankind at Gasworks Park or Fremont Brewing Company.
-Just make sure you take the wetnaps with you or bring a tide pen.
-This sh*t will mess you up.
+Just make sure you bring a tide pen.
+This sandwich will mess you up.

 Ray’s Cafe could feasibly be renamed A TRULY EXCELLENT PLACE TO IMPRESS SOME PEOPLE AND EAT SOME SEAFOOD, BUT ONLY IF YOU GET A SEAT ON THE PATIO.
 Ray’s is a classic Ballard institution, has some of the best patio views of the Puget Sound, and serves some great crab cakes and fish and chips.
 Perfect for the first night to start your out-of-towners off on the right foot, or for a final look at how darn attractive Washington is.
 No matter how you end up at Ray’s, one thing is crucial at sunset: get a table perpendicular to the water, or else some unlucky fool is going to get a sunburn that will be ridiculed by your crew the entire trip.
 Nobody wants to be called a lobsterface.

-When you just spent two hours with your tourist friends at Pike Place Market walking up and down the same aisle looking at homemade potholders and feel like you’re ready to kill something, take a breather.
+When you just spent two hours with your tourist family at Pike Place Market walking up and down the same aisle looking at homemade potholders and feel like you’re ready to kick over a display of artisanal plum jam, take a breather.
 Rachel’s Ginger Beer is a funky soda shop in the middle of Pike Place, but also the perfect escape from it.
-And, if forgoing the traditional ginger beer for a boozy spiked mule will help you get through waiting 25 minutes for your friends to finish Instragramming themselves posing with strangers’ chewed gum, then so be it.
+And, if forgoing the traditional ginger beer for a boozy spiked mule will help you get through waiting 25 minutes for your siblings to finish taking photos of themselves posing with strangers’ chewed gum, then so be it.